 EIA Outlook For Gasoline: "For the 2021 summer driving season (April-September), the U.S. Energy Information Administration (EIA) forecasts U.S. regular gasoline retail prices will average \$2.78 per gallon (gal), up from an average of \$2.07/gal last summer (Summer Fuels Outlook).
 Higher forecast gasoline prices reflect higher forecast crude oil prices, higher wholesale gasoline refining margins, and higher U.S. consumption of motor gasoline.
 For all of 2021, we expect U.S. retail prices of regular-grade gasoline to average \$2.66/gal and retail prices for all grades to average \$2.78/gal, which would result in the average U.S. household spending about \$480 (31%) more on motor fuel in 2021 compared with 2020."
+18

 EIA Outlook For Production: "According to EIA's most recent data, U.S. domestic crude oil production averaged 11.1 million b/d in January 2021.
 We estimate that U.S. domestic crude oil production declined by 0.8 million b/d in February, mostly because of cold temperatures that affected much of the country, particularly Texas.
 We forecast crude oil production will average 10.9 million b/d in the second quarter of 2021 and increase to almost 11.4 million b/d by the fourth quarter of 2021.
 We expect U.S. crude oil production will average 11.9 million b/d in 2022.
 The forecast of rising U.S. crude oil production is the result of our expectation that West Texas Intermediate crude oil prices will remain above \$55/b through the forecast period."
+19 the seventh week in a row, prices at the pumps remained basically the same, increasing \$.02 to \$2.89.
+Gas is about 12 percent higher than the beginning of 2020.20

-Gas Prices Remain Flat: Oil prices, as benchmarked at West Texas Intermediate, rose by \$.46 the week of May 10 to \$64.92 per barrel.
-Since election day, oil prices have climbed over \$27 a barrel.
-Gas rose \$.07 this week to the highest price since May 2018, and parts of the country are poised to see additional increases in the wake of the Colonial Pipeline shutdown.
-Gas is about 15 percent higher than the beginning of 2020.
+Gas Prices Remain Flat: Oil prices, as benchmarked at West Texas Intermediate, rose by \$1.29 the week of April 30 to \$63.47 per barrel.
+Since election day, oil prices have climbed over \$25 a barrel.
+For